Thoughtscript/project_euler_2024/README.md

 > You can also see the outputs [here](/projecteuler/solutions/out) along with the actual runtimes that you can verify locally.

-Static File Server to eventually display like:
+Static File Server to eventually display results like [Stephan Brumme](https://euler.stephan-brumme.com/) and detailed breakdowns like [Martin Ueding](https://martin-ueding.de/posts/project-euler-solution-70-totient-permutation/):

 > http://localhost:8000/public/index.html